-- How to Ship Car from USA to Africa - FAQ
+- Guide to Ship A Car to Africa

 POSTED: October 30, 2019

 How much does it cost to ship a car to West Africa from the USA?
 How long it takes?
 What is the shipping process?
 What is better, RoRo or Container method?
 These are the most commonly asked questions when shipping your car from the USA to Africa.

-READ MORE: How to Ship Car from USA to Africa - FAQ
+READ MORE: Guide to Ship A Car to Africa

 - The Difference Between LCL & FCL

 If shipper books an FCL (Full Container Load) container, then the shipper owns exclusively full container.
 A full container load (FCL) is loaded and unloaded under the risk and account of one shipper and only one consignee.
 The cargo in the container need not have fully loaded cargo in the container.
 Let the cargo be half loaded or quarter loaded container.

 READ MORE: The Difference Between LCL & FCL